hanyas/thesis_template/README.md

 I am not an expert in Latex, many tricks used here could mostly likely be solved more elegantly

 # Sources
-I was inspired by the Oxfard thesis template: https://github.com/hanyas/OxThesis
+I was inspired by the Oxfard thesis template: https://github.com/mcmanigle/OxThesis

 and the thesis of Adrian: https://tuprints.ulb.tu-darmstadt.de/8107/

+For more inspiration checkout the Harvard template: https://github.com/suchow/Dissertate

 # Information
 I chose to commit to KOMA-script style.